Southmead Primary School

 Many of our pupils find sharing languages inspiring and we find that some of our children seek out other languages to learn at home because of this.

 We are guided by Devon County Council.
-There is a link HERE to information regarding Devon's EAL service.
+There is a link HERE to information regarding Devon's Multilingual service.

 We also make use of some resources from the Bell Foundation.